papaj2139/papaj2139/readme.md

 I specialized in c++ for like 4 months but lost interest after almost my every project had memory leaks. i also know alot of html and basics of some other lanuages but i will forget them if i wont write code using them :).

+Im working on:
+RENDERWARE REWRITEEN
+some games
+CITYSCAPE